hyxos/www.tzi.cards/content/blog/shelving_first_edition/index.md

 ---
-slug: mit-cc-license
+slug: first-edition-deadline
-date: 2019-07-15
+date: 2019-07-16
-title: 'Licensing and Releasing of www.tzi.cards'
+title: 'First Edition Shelving'
-description: 'MIT License and Creative Commons Non-Commercial Licensing for www.tzi.cards'
+description: 'The first edition of the deck will no longer be available'
 published: true
 author: 'Mu Mao'
-banner: 'license.png'
+banner: '500x300.png'
 posttype: 'blog'
 ---